Twitter event networks and the Superstar model: Analysis of a special two-type branching process

 \subsection{Time of first birth asymptotics}

-For a rooted tree with root $\rho$, there is a natural notion of a generation of a vertex $v$, which is the number of edges on the path between $v$ and $\rho$.
-Thus $\rho$ belongs to generation zero, all the neighbors of $\rho$ belong to generation one, and so forth.
-The aim of this Section is to define a modified notion of generation in $\BP(t)$.
-For each fixed $k$, we shall then define a sequence of stopping times $\gen(k)$ representing the first time an individual in modified generation $k$ is born into the process $\BP(\cdot)$.
-We shall study asymptotics of $\gen(k)$ as $k\to\infty$.
-In the next Section we shall show how these asymptotics result in height asymptotics for the Superstar Model.
+For a rooted tree with root $\rho$ (here $\rho=v_1$), there is a natural notion of a generation of a vertex $v$.
+This is defined as the number of edges on the path between $v$ and $\rho$.
+Thus, $\rho$ belongs to generation zero, all the neighbors of $\rho$ belong to generation one, and so forth.
+The aim of this section is to define a modified notion of generation in $\BP(t)$, {{owing to the fact that the surgery operation as constructed in Section~\ref{sec:equiv} that sets up a method to go from the continuous time model to the discrete time model implies that the object of study are the number of edges to the closest red vertex on the path to the root $v_1$.}} For each fixed $k$, we shall define stopping times $\operatorname{Bir}(k)$ representing the first time an individual in modified generation $k$ is born into the process $\BP(\cdot)$.
+We study asymptotics of $\operatorname{Bir}(k)$ as $k\to\infty$.
+In the next section, we use these asymptotics to understand height asymptotics for the Superstar model.